dyedfox/docker-compose-roller/README.md

 # Docker Compose Roller

-Bash script that simplifies the rollback of the docker compose services to the previous version.
+Bash script that simplifies the rollback of the docker compose services to their previous versions.

-Imagine a situation when you have custom-built docker image and after some time you rollout it there is need to rollback to previous version with zero downtime.
-This script does exactly it!
-It can handle several custom images - each for the corresponding service.
+Imagine a situation where you have a custom-built Docker image, and after deployment, you need to roll back to the previous version with zero downtime.
+This script does exactly that!
+It can handle several custom images - each corresponding to a different service.

-You can built certain image, up and down the docker compose stack, rollout and rollback you services with no downtime.
+You can build specific images, start and stop the Docker Compose stack, and roll out or roll back your services with no downtime.

 ## Requirements
 Docker rollout plugin installed: https://github.com/Wowu/docker-rollout